adamrossnelson/StataQuickReference/ReadMe.md

 ## 2.5. md_demo.do

-Generates markdown from Stata using `qui` abd `noi di...` Demonstrates and tests a method for Stata to automate output for display on GitHub.
+Generates markdown from Stata using `qui` and `noi di...` Demonstrates and tests a method for Stata to automate output for display on GitHub or Markdown.

-Cannot be run from command line without downloading a local copy.
+Cannot run from the command line without downloading a local copy.

 ## 2.6. asciiadam.do